junjiemao/dowhen/README.md

 ## Callback

-A callback is some action you want to perform at the event
+A callback is some action you want to perform at the trigger

 ### Do

-`do` is to run some code at the event.
+`do` is to run some code at the trigger.
 It can take either a string or a function.

 ```python